alinmear/docker-manage-windows/README.md

 ## Create a `docker-compose.yml`

 **NOTE**: the volumes mount should contain the playbook to be executed.
-The playbook must have a `site.yml` as starting point and a inventory file `production`.
+The playbook must have a `site.yml` as starting point and an inventory file `production`.
+For more informations about ansible and windows take a look at http://docs.ansible.com/ansible/intro_windows.html .

 ```yaml
 version: '2'